Grey-breasted parakeet: Distribution and habitat

+As of 2020 the grey-breasted parakeet was known in only three sites in the Brazilian state of Ceará: Serra do Baturité, Quixadá, and Ibaretama.
+Its historical range included at least 15 locations in Ceará, Alagoas, Pernambuco, and Rio Grande do Norte.
+A 2022 publication documented a flock in Bahia, approximately 800 km south of the Ceará sites.
+It also identified earlier photographs taken in Bahia of birds that at the time were identified as the white-eared (or maroon-faced) parakeet.
+The Ceará population inhabits patches of tall humid forest within otherwise dry caatinga and in granite- or sandstone-dominated areas.
+It is almost always found above 500 m of elevation.
+The Bahia birds were found near the coast in mangroves, restinga, and abandoned coconut plantations.

 Behavior

 Movement

 The grey-breasted parakeet is not known to have any pattern of movement.

 Feeding

 The grey-breasted parakeet forages for fruits and seeds in the forest canopy.

 Breeding

-The grey-breated parakeet's breeding season is not fully known but does include February and March.
+The grey-breasted parakeet's breeding season is not fully known but in Ceará includes February and March.
 It nests in cavities in trees and in rocks, and also uses nest boxes erected by conservation projects.
 The clutch size can be as high as seven eggs.
 The incubation period, time to fledging, and details of parental care are not known.

 Vocalization

 The grey-breasted parakeet's call is a "piercing, fast, chattering 't'kreet-kreet-wik-kreet-krit'."

 Status

 The IUCN originally assessed the grey-breasted parakeet as Critically Endangered but in 2017 revised the status to Endangered.
 It occupies very small enclaves and has an estimated population of between about 400 and 600 mature individuals.
 As a result of intensive conservation efforts including the provision of nest boxes the population is believed to be increasing at all three known locations.
 Most of what had been its forest habitat has been converted to agriculture, especially coffee farming.
 An ongoing threat is illegal trapping for the pet trade, both domestic and international, though the rate of it has apparently lessened since the early 2000s.
 The lack of natural nest cavities has somewhat been offset by the provision of nest boxes.
+The authors of the 2022 publication note that their discovery in Bahia "suggests that the species has considerable ecological plasticity and supports both the possibility of a larger former distribution and its potential capability to use 'new' habitats".